atomicframeworks/percentOfTheTime.js/README.md

 ## Useage
 Call percentOfTheTime on a string and pass a callback function. <br>
-    Optionally an object containing true and false properties that are functions can passed instead.
+    Optionally an object containing true and false properties that are functions can passed instead.  (exaple 5.js)<br>
     The corresponding function will be executed depending on the random and cookie tests

 #### Example